lalaholmesss/axios-api-practice/README.md

 ### In this repo I practice using API's in React

-Mix of different fun API's and webpages :D
+Mix of different fun API's :D

 First API is an [API with Kanye West quotes](https://kanye.rest/) XD